MarxSoftware/Experience_Manager/experience-manager/readme.txt

  * Simple wizard to getting started with the segment editor
  * tracking of easy digital downloads ecommerce events: add_to_cart, remove_from_cart and order

+IMPORTANT: If you upgrade to version 2.4.0 you need at least Experience Platform version 3.6.0

 2.3.0
  * cookie handling fixed